 Camera equipment can get HEAVY!

-My North Face Women’s Recon Backpack carry-on isn’t designed specifically for transporting camera equipment, but I found this handy dandy Camera Insert on Amazon that transforms the inner section of the backpack.
+The North Face Women’s Recon Backpack carry-on isn’t designed specifically for transporting camera equipment, but this handy dandy camera insert[affiliate] on Amazon transforms the inner section of the backpack.

 The camera insert has three sections, and the size of those sections can be easily changed as the dividers velcro in place.

-For my camera needs, I leave the middle section of the insert for my camera.
-I fill the two outer sections with:
+Leave the middle section of the insert for your camera and fill the two outer sections with lenses.

-Canon EF 24-105mm f/4 L IS USM Lens – This lens is most likely attached to my camera body.
+Canon EF 24-105mm f/4 L IS USM Lens – This lens may be attached to your camera body for the majority of the time when you travel.

-Canon Nifty Fifty Lens – A second lens that is compact and lightweight enough to include.
+Canon Nifty Fifty Lens – A second lens that is compact and lightweight enough to include in your camera insert.

-Extra Camera Battery – I always bring along a second backup battery just in case I use up all of the juice in my first battery.
-I don’t want to miss any great shots!
+Extra Camera Battery – Bring along a second backup battery just in case you use up all of the juice in your first battery.
+You don’t want to miss any great shots!

 Battery Charger – Leave the charger in the hotel once you arrive and be sure to charge everything overnight so that it is ready to go in the morning.